-In the case of Oracle, a failure in the load may leave the target data source in an inconsistent state since the load step truncates the target when it begins.
-If the source and target data sources are configured to be the same data source, a best practice is to restore the single data source from a backup after a failure since the source data source may be in an inconsistent state (rather than only the target data source).
+In the case of Oracle and MS SQL data sources, a failure in the load may leave the target data source in an inconsistent state since the load step truncates the target when it begins.
+If the source and target data source are configured to be the same data source and a failure occurs in the load step, it is recommended that the single data source be restored from a backup (or use the Continuous Data Engine's rewind feature if you have a VDB as the single data source) after the failure in the load step as the data source may be in an inconsistent state.
+After the data source is restored, you may proceed to kick off another hyperscale job.
+If the source and target data source are configured to be different, you may use the Hyperscale Compliance Engine's restart ability feature to restart the job from the point of failure in the load/post-load step.

-The Continuous Compliance Platform
+The Continuous Compliance platform